There is a distinct, shared passion that is shared, and highly evident among mature prophets when it comes to prophetic ministry.

 That is the passion that seems to be stirring in the hearts of many.
 To be close to God.
 It’s a passion that embraces the whole of the magnificent Body of Christ.
 Those who have gone on ahead of us already do so with joy and bliss that passes all of the superlatives of human communication.
 Being in God’s presence is full of unspeakable joy.

 1. Stay close to God – Everything you do is about Him.
-You can’t even add a single hour to your life – such a simple thing to God, so let your entire focus be on Him and not about your profile, position or reputation.
+You can’t even add a single hour to your life – such a simple thing to God, so let your entire focus be on Him and not on your profile, position or reputation.
 Some of the biggest names in the prophetic movement today will be easily overshadowed by some of the saints from the last century.
 It is never about us.
 Love God and seek to make Him more famous than ever!
 (Proverbs 8:17; Jeremiah 29:13; Amos 5:4)

 2. Stay close to the Cross – everything about the prophetic ministry centres on the Cross.
 What Jesus did for us on the Cross is central to everything we do.
 Keep the Cross overshadowing everything you do.
 The gospel is the very power of God unto salvation.
 Keep pointing people back to the work of the Cross and what God achieved there for us – so that we do not have to.
-The wonder of wonders is that everything we could not do – God did for us, on our behalf.
+The wonder of wonders is that everything we could not achieve – God did for us, on our behalf.
 And nothing, but nothing has to be added.
 It is never, never, the work of Christ on the cross and something else.
 There is no x-factor – Christ is all we need.
 Urge people to follow after him with all their hearts, never because they have to or have a responsibility to, but because they want to.
 Grace upon grace!

 3. Stay close to the Church – God is passionate about the Church, died for her and has set her as the hope for the nations.
 God’s great glory is in the Church.
 Learn to see the dazzling glory that God has set upon the Church – an alternative community from every nation under heaven, redeemed by the precious blood of Christ – and yes, full penal substitutionary atonement is her portion!!